GITPROTOCOL-HTTP(5) Git Manual GITPROTOCOL-HTTP(5)

 application/x-$servicename-advertisement.
 Clients SHOULD fall

-back to the dumb protocol if another content type is
+back to the dumb protocol if another content type is returned.

-SHOULD NOT make an additional request to $GIT_URL/info/refs,
+an additional request to $GIT_URL/info/refs, but instead

-MUST NOT continue if they do not support the dumb protocol.
+continue if they do not support the dumb protocol.

 Clients MUST validate the status code is either 200 OK or 304